datadryad/dryad-app/app/views/layouts/_faq.html.md

 <h2 id="ppr">How does Dryad’s Private for Peer Review feature work?</h2>

 <p>
-    On page four of the submission process, we offer the option to make the dataset private during your related manuscript’s peer review process.
+  On the 'Review and Submit' page of the submission form, we offer the option to make the dataset private during your related manuscript’s peer review process.
 After selecting this option, you will be presented with a private, randomized URL that allows for a double-blind download of the dataset.
-This link can be used at the journal office during the review period or for sharing with collaborators to access the data files while the dataset is not yet published.
-    When your manuscript has been accepted, you can take your dataset out of private for peer review, so that the Dryad curation team can begin the checks and publication processes.
+This link can be used by the journal office to access the data files during the review period or shared with collaborators while the dataset is not yet published.
+When your manuscript has been accepted, you can take your dataset out of private for peer review, so that the Dryad team can begin the curation and publication processes.
 To do this, log in to Dryad and navigate to "My Datasets".
 Find the submission with the status "Private for Peer Review" and click 'Update'.
-Deselect the Private for Peer Review box on the 'Review and Submit' page (page 4).
+Deselect the "Private for Peer Review" checkbox on the 'Review and Submit' page.
 At the bottom of this page, click ‘Submit'.
 </p>

 <h2 id="when-to-submit">When should I submit my data?</h2>